from§

 x: From[…*] ⇒ x.flatMap(…* → U|Varying[U]): From[U]

-, but should the mapping function return a Varying
+Like #map, but should the mapping function return a Varying it will be flattened,

-just like Varying#flatMap
+just like Varying#flatMap.

-, the first invocation of map
+As with #map, the first invocation of map or flatMap will receive as many

 arguments as there are data values on the chain, while subsequent calls will only